 How can you resist?

-So I was weak and I gave in... again.
-For blue... again.
+So I was weak and gave in… again.
+For blue… again.

-I had no project idea, so I let myself be inspired by Céline and I also crocheted my scarf.
+I didn’t have a project idea, so I let myself be inspired by Céline and crocheted my own scarf.
 I made it only with back loop single crochets.

 This yarn is so soft!
-It's very pleasant to have around the neck, and the scarf pattern allows you to protect your neck from drafts without being bulky.
+It’s very pleasant to have around your neck, and the scarf pattern allows you to protect your neck from drafts without being bulky.

-Yarn and materials needed: Scheepjes Stone Washed Flow XL 05: 1 full skein crocheted with a 5.5mm hook
+Yarn and material needs: Scheepjes Stone Washed Flow XL 05: 1 full skein crocheted with a 5.5mm hook

-Katia's Holi transforms into a shawl and scarf!
+Katia’s Holi turns into a shawl and scarf!

 Ségolène: Without hesitation, I got excited and took on a big challenge: my first scarf.
 For this project, the choice of yarn was obvious: Katia’s Holi, limited edition 501.
 Blue, pink, and mauve, my favorite colors, all with a super smooth gradient.

 For this new project, I chose to make a half double crochet to discover a new stitch.
-The yarn is slightly hairy, I won't hide that the first rows required a lot of concentration but after that, it got easier and easier.
-It was quite a long project, but what helps keep motivation is seeing the color changes as you progress.
+The yarn is slightly fuzzy; I won’t hide that the first rows required a lot of concentration, but after that, it got easier and easier.
+It was quite a long project, but what helps keep motivation is seeing the color changes as you go along.
 To give you an idea of how long it took me: the entire Harry Potter saga!

-Yarn and materials needed: Katia - Holi 501: 1 skein worked with a 4.5mm crochet hook
+Yarn and material needs: Katia - Holi 501: 1 skein worked with a 4.5mm crochet hook

 Céline: When I saw the scarf that Ségolène had crocheted with this yarn, I immediately wanted to make a shawl.
 The softness, the slightly airy texture, and the color changes of the Holi won me over!
-It is very pleasant to work with, for beginners it is not super easy to see the stitches due to its slightly hairy texture, but Ségolène still managed to make her scarf even though she had only taken the crochet initiation before taking on this new challenge.
+It’s very pleasant to work with; for beginners, it’s not super easy to see the stitches because of its slightly fuzzy texture, but Ségolène still managed to make her scarf even though she had only taken the crochet initiation before tackling this new challenge.

-So if you dream of a soft and light project, go for it, it's a good yarn to get familiar with hairy yarns.
+So if you dream of a soft and light project, go for it; it’s a good yarn to get familiar with fuzzy yarns.

-Yarn and material needs: Katia Holi 506: 1 skein made with a size 5 crochet hook (Tulip brand)
+Yarn and materials needed: Katia Holi 506: 1 ball made with a size 5 crochet hook (Tulip brand)

 The hat in DMC-Knitty glitter navy blue

 After the scarf: the hat!
-Not knowing where to start at all, I signed up for the “hat and mittens” course.
-This course also teaches new stitches including the rib stitch and another special stitch.
-I chose the Knitty glitter navy blue yarn.
-It’s beautiful but since the yarn is dark, I had more trouble seeing my stitches.
-Looking at the photo, I think this hat is seriously missing a little pompom, what do you think?
+Not knowing where to start at all, I signed up for the “hat and mittens” courses.
+This course also teaches new stitches, including rib stitch and another special stitch.
+I chose Knitty glitter navy blue yarn.
+It’s gorgeous but since the yarn is dark, I had a harder time seeing my stitches.
+Looking at the photo, I think this hat really needs a little pompom, what do you think?

-Yarn and material needs: DMC Knitty glitter dark blue made with a 4mm crochet hook (Tulip brand)
+Yarn and materials needed: DMC Knitty glitter dark blue made with a 4mm crochet hook (Tulip brand)

 My mega-granny cardigan in DMC big knit colors 100 and 102, I love it!

-I really wanted a "vest" in granny style but that looked a bit like a jacket and didn't take too long to make, the Big Knit from DMC was the perfect yarn for that!
+I really wanted a "cardigan" in granny style but that looked a bit like a jacket and didn’t take too long to make; the Big Knit from DMC was the perfect yarn for that!
 Thanks to its thick texture, I was able to use a 10 mm hook, which made the process quick and very satisfying.
 The shades of brown in color 102 are really beautiful and add depth to the yarn; I find they are well highlighted by the contrast with the ecru.
-I am delighted with the result, the yarn crochets very easily, the only point to watch out for is during the needle assembly, you must not take too long a thread or risk seeing it unravel and having to cut another one before finishing.
+I’m thrilled with the result; the yarn crochets very easily.
+The only thing to watch out for is during needle assembly—you shouldn’t take too long a thread or it might unravel and you’ll have to cut another before finishing.

-Yarn and material needs: Big knit color 100: 4 skeins and color 102: 3 skeins made with a size 10 crochet hook
+Needs in yarns and materials: Big knit color 100: 4 skeins and color 102: 3 skeins made with a size 10 crochet hook

-The summer bag in jersey yarn / tee-shirt Zpagetti from the Hoooked brand
+The summer bag in Hoooked Zpagetti jersey / t-shirt yarn

-Céline: After seeing jersey yarn bags on social media, of course I wanted to make one, so as soon as Eugénie stocked the Zpagetti from Hoooked, I hurried to buy a ball to crochet myself a summer bag.
-This yarn is very pleasant to work with, it is quite thick so the work progresses quickly, it is perfect for making accessories.
-I used about 3/4 of the ball and my bag is big enough to hold a wallet, sunglasses, a book, tissues, basically you can easily carry all the essentials.
-And I still have enough yarn left to make a small matching pouch.
+Céline: After seeing jersey yarn bags all over social media, of course I wanted to make one, so as soon as Eugénie stocked the Hoooked Zpagetti, I hurried to buy a skein to crochet myself a summer bag.
+This yarn is very pleasant to work with, it’s quite thick so the work progresses quickly, it’s perfect for making accessories.
+I used about 3/4 of the skein and my bag is big enough to hold a wallet, sunglasses, a book, tissues—in short, you can easily carry all the essentials.
+And I still have enough yarn left to make a small matching printed pouch.

-Thread and material needs: Hoooked Zpagetti petrol green: 3/4 of a skein made with a size 10 crochet hook
+Needs in yarn and materials: Hoooked zpagetti petrol green: 3/4 of a skein made with a size 10 crochet hook

 The snood in Merino Essentiel Ombré

-Ségolène: I spent many weeks looking at the turquoise Merino Essentiel Ombré, I resisted... and then I gave in!
-And I absolutely do not regret it.
+Ségolène: I spent many weeks looking at the Merino Essentiel Ombré turquoise, I resisted... and then I gave in!
+And I absolutely don’t regret it.
 What a wonderful yarn!
-I loved crocheting it: it is soft, thick (it goes fast hehe), warm and its turquoise gradient...
-I'm a fan.
-To change things up a bit from a scarf, I made a snood.
-With this project, I discovered double crochets (there too it goes fast).
-Well, I say it goes fast, but I still took the whole first season of Desperate Housewives to make it.
+I loved crocheting it: it’s soft, thick (it works up quickly hehe), warm, and its turquoise gradient...
+I’m a fan.
+To change things up from a scarf, I made a snood.
+With this project, I discovered double crochets (that also work up quickly).
+Well, I say it works up quickly, but I still took the entire first season of Desperate Housewives to finish it.

-Thread and material needs: DMC Merino Essentiel Ombré 1010 - 1 and a half skeins made with a 6mm crochet hook (Tulip brand)
+Needs in yarns and materials: DMC Merino Essentiel Ombré 1010 - 1 and a half skeins made with a 6mm crochet hook (Tulip brand)

-Ségolène: In case you haven't noticed, I love blue and glitter.
-Everything that is DMC's Eco Vita 4.
-Its stiffness was perfect for this small phone pouch.
-The pattern comes from the book "Crochet - The Beginners' Workshop" by Caro Tricote, which Marie-Hélène gave me for my birthday.
+Ségolène: In case you haven’t noticed, I love blue and sparkles.
+That’s exactly what DMC’s Eco Vita 4 is all about.
+Its stiffness was perfect for this little printed phone case.
+The pattern comes from the book "Crochet - The Beginner’s Workshop" by Caro Tricote, which Marie-Hélène gave me for my birthday.

-Yarn and material needs: Eco vita 4 metallic petrol worked with 4mm crochet hook (Tulip brand)
+Yarn and supplies needed: Eco Vita 4 metallic petrol worked with 4mm crochet hook (Tulip brand)

 The shawl in Dmc Pirouette XL

-Céline: So the pirouette XL and I have a long love story, I have already made two scarves and a shawl with classic crochet using it.
-I find the changing colors really beautiful, the yarn is full of vibrant shades and it's super nice to watch the changes as the piece takes shape.
-This time I wanted to try it with Tunisian crochet, and I'm glad I did!
-I find the result superb, the construction of the rows in Tunisian crochet really highlights all the colors of the yarn.
-Due to its size, the piece grows quite quickly, which is a significant advantage when you have lots of projects in mind!
+Céline: So the Pirouette XL and I have a long love story; I’ve already made two scarves and a shawl with classic crochet using it.
+I find the changing colors really beautiful, the yarn is full of vibrant shades, and it’s super fun to watch the changes as the piece takes shape.
+This time I wanted to try it with Tunisian crochet, and I’m glad I did!
+I think the result is stunning; the way the rows are built in Tunisian crochet really highlights all the colors in the yarn.
+Because of its size, the piece works up quite quickly, which is a big plus when you have lots of projects in mind!

-Yarn and material needs: Dmc Pirouette XL No. 1104: 2 skeins worked with Tunisian crochet No. 8 (Knitpro brand)
+Yarn and supplies needed: Dmc Pirouette XL No. 1104: 2 skeins worked with Tunisian crochet No. 8 (Knitpro brand)

-That's it for our creations, we hope this article will help you choose among all our skeins and give you ideas for your future projects.
+That’s it for our creations; we hope this article will help you choose among all our skeins and inspire you for your future projects.

-On our side, we will continue testing the yarns that have arrived, keep a close eye out because Eugénie still has great new items in store for us!
+On our side, we will continue testing the new yarns that have arrived, so keep an eye out because Eugénie still has great new arrivals in store for us!

-If you want to learn or improve your skills in classic crochet or Tunisian crochet, discover our great course offer here.
+If you want to get started or improve your skills in classic crochet or Tunisian crochet, discover our great selection of courses here.

 Get your hooks ready!